 May 27, 2002.
 Make Cheaper Calls to Romania

 See the $0.419/minute offer from BuyersOnline!
 If you make mostly calls over ten minutes, try a plan for $0.23/minute.
 Talkmore.net also advertises pre-paid phone cards.
 I see one card at 15.5 cents/minute with no connection fee.
 For more deals, news, Web sites and books about Romania, and slide shows with pictures of Romania, subscribe to the TravelRomania newsletter.
-If you have a specific question, you can email me.
+NB May 21, 2016: The newsletter is suspended for the time being.

 NB: As the owner and developer of Your Online Portal to Romania, I do not implicitly endorse the contents of third-party sites I hyperlink to on this -- non-political, non-governmental -- Web site, but rather aim to provide an overview of Romania which is balanced and impartial.
 I try, to the best of my abilities, to offer objective coverage and commentary, and invite the user's own discretion to come into play.
 Most of the information on this Web site derives from a critical reading of the reviewed Web pages and books themselves.
 Please note, however, that while I make every effort to check information which might be incorrect or incomplete, I cannot guarantee that all information on Your Online Portal to Romania is correct, complete or up-to-date.